Azure/Enterprise-Scale-for-AVS/BrownField/Monitoring/AVS-Workbook/log2phyzonemapping.md

 ## Post-deployment Steps

-* Use the logical to physical zone mapping information for deployment of other Azure services in same availability zone as Azure VMware SOlution private cloud as appropriate.
+* Use the logical to physical zone mapping information for deployment of other Azure services in same availability zone as Azure VMware Solution private cloud as appropriate.

 ## Next Steps